-Let’s start the analysis with the traditional macroeconomics text book GDP equation measured in dollar amounts:
+Let’s take that first step down that road, and begin with an analysis found in traditional macroeconomics text book GDP equation measured in dollar amounts:

 Y(GDP) = C (Consumption) + I (Investment) + G (Government Spending) + X (Exports) – M (Imports)

 This equation is a bit trickier than it appears.
 The Consumption component includes purchases of imports.
-So the net impact of a trade deficit amounts to zero in this equation as Noah Smith outlines in the following link:
+So the net impact of a trade deficit amounts to zero.
+I’ve cited a mainstream analysis of this detail at the end of the article.

 Though there is nothing wrong with a clean textbook analysis of the equation, I feel the equation itself suffers from a serious problem.
 In prior essays, I’ve attempted to expose what I perceived as serious logic problems with the Investment portion of the equation.
 Here I will focus on the imports variable M in the equation and reintroduce my interpretation of China’s GDP.